wmorgan/dcos-docs/1.7/usage/package-repo.md

 ## List Repositories

-By default, the DCOS CLI is configured to use the Mesosphere Universe, but other package repositories may also be configured.
+By default, the DC/OS CLI is configured to use the Mesosphere Universe, but other package repositories may also be configured.

 See which package repositories are currently configured: